Fish Stock Assessment Report

 Frequency Scores

 Frequency scores range between zero and three points.
-Stock receive a full three points when operational stock assessments are completed at rate that matches or exceeds their target frequency.
-Stocks receive fewer points if they exceed their target frequency and become overdue.
+Stocks receive a full three points when operational stock assessments are completed at a rate that matches or exceeds their target frequency.
+Stocks receive fewer points if they exceed their target frequency.
 Stocks exceeding their frequency target by 50% or less receive two points, stocks exceeding it by between 50% and 100% receive one point, stocks exceeding it by between 100% and 150% receive half a point, and those exceeding it by more than 150% receive no points.
 In addition, stocks more than 10 years old automatically receive no points, regardless of their frequency target.

 Current frequency score for all FSSI and non-FSSI stocks.